adan2013/HA-Backend/README.md

 ### DebouncedNumericToggle
 Very useful tool that allows you to convert the numeric value to the toggle with the debounce functionality.
 I am using it to determine when my washing machine is working, depending on the power consumption reported by the smart plug.

+### DoubleThresholdToggle
+It is a simple tool that allows you to convert the numeric value to the toggle with the double threshold.
+I am using it to determine when is bright enough to turn off the auto-lights in the kitchen.

 ### StateMachine
 Simple state machine implementation with implemented "auto-return" functionality and Type-Script support.